Howard Xiao

 I completed a four-month independent reading course with Prof. Eckhard Meinrenken at the University of Toronto.
 I studied the actions of Lie groups and Lie algebras, compact Lie groups, maximal tori, and the classification of finite-dimensional compact Lie groups using root systems.

-Teaching
+Teaching & Talks

-profile photo
+teaching photo